 Jasper Philipsen sprints to fourth stage victory at this year’s Tour de France

-Jasper Philipsen’s outstanding Tour de France continued on Wednesday as he sprinted to his fourth stage victory on stage 11 in Moulins.
+Jasper Philipsen made it four wins from four in pure sprint finishes at this year’s Tour de France as he took victory again on stage 11 in Moulins.

-For once Philipsen did not have the best lead-out at the end of a flat stage, but he coolly slotted in behind Dylan Groenewegen and came past the Dutchman in the final 100 metres to extend his sizeable advantage in the points classification.
+A rider nicknamed ‘Jasper the Disaster’ – not for his misfortune on the bike but for his clumsiness and the chaotic trail of belongings he is known to leave across the team bus – has, for the first half of this Tour at least, been Jasper the Master.

-Philipsen had profited from the huge talents of Alpecin-Deceuninck team-mate Mathieu van der Poel in the previous three flat bunch sprints, but, with his fellow Belgian not a factor in the finale of this one, Philipsen instead surfed the wheels to continue his dominance.
+This time the Belgian was unable to lean on the outstanding lead-out provided by his compatriot and Alpecin-Deceuninck team-mate Mathieu van der Poel, said to be under the weather with a slight cold, but it made no difference as he chose the perfect wheel to follow in the finale.

-Groenewegen opened up his effort early but had to settle for second as Philipsen came by, with Phil Bauhaus in third a day after his Bahrain-Victorious team-mate Pello Bilbao won stage 10 from a breakaway.
+But when it comes to the points classification, Philipsen’s advantage is now more than 100 points in the green jersey.

-Philipsen has now won all four of the flat bunch sprints in this Tour, having been second to Mads Pedersen on the more challenging uphill sprint into Limoges on stage eight.
+The 25-year-old has won all four of the flat bunch sprints so far, and was second to Mads Pedersen on the more challenging uphill sprint into Limoges on stage eight.
+This stage was seen as the last opportunity for the sprinters for at least a week, and it was one Philipsen did not want to pass up.

 “It’s an incredible Tour so far,” said Philipsen.
 “I can’t realise how good it’s all going, I’m just super proud, really happy with my shape.
 To get through the final without problems is also a big challenge and we managed to do it already four times in a row so I’m super happy.